github/explore/topics/perovskite/index.md

 topic: perovskite
 wikipedia_url: https://en.wikipedia.org/wiki/Perovskite
 ---
 A perovskite is any material with a crystal structure similar to the mineral called perovskite, which consists of calcium titanium oxide (CaTiO3).
+Tis kind of material is widely used for photovoltaic applications.